maitlandmarshall/MIFCore/README.md

 }
 ```

-By default, jobs that fail will be excluded from this filter however they can be included by setting the `IncludeFailedJobs` parameter to true on the attribute if required:
+By default, jobs that fail will be excluded from this filter however they can be included by setting the `IncludeFailedJobs` parameter to true:

 ```csharp
 [DisableIdenticalQueuedItems(FingerprintTimeoutMinutes = 10, IncludeFailedJobs = true)]